Monday, December 31, 2007

 Tuesday, December 18, 2007

 2007.
-Post Apartheid: SA Dispatch December 2007
+Post Apartheid: George Goussard Dispatch December 2007

 December 2007.
-Alleman's dispatch: "Our Xmas is good.
+George Goussard's dispatch: "Our Xmas is good.
 We're holidaying at Langebaan at a private swimming pool / beach resort.
 The big ANC meeting in Pietersburg (now renamed Polokwane) in Northern Transvaal (now renamed Limpopo Province), to choose a new ANC leader, who would become the new SA president, is an African, faction-forming scenario.

 President Mbeki refuses to stand down, as only he can 'save' SA.
 He can't be SA president for a third term.
 He's extremely unpopular with the plebs and their reps, the SA Communist Party, COSATU (trade unions), the ANC youth league (very radical), and the ANC women's league (plain silly).
 He wants to be elected ANC leader, then have a puppet president ruling SA who he can dictate to.
 He nominated our female minister of foreign affairs, Zuma's ex wife, as vice president.
 (She of the, 'sigh... we might... sigh... possibly... sigh... have a problem... in... sigh...
 Zimbabwe.')